hfekrmandi/Self_Localization_Intelligent_Mapping_SLIM/README.md

 - dse_simulation_real
 	Nothing yet, the idea is this holds code for running on a real turtlebot
 - dse_turtlebot_descriptions
-	files for custom turtlebots with Aruco tags mounted on top of them
+	files for custom turtlebots with Aruco tags mounted on top of them.
+Also contains edited turtlebot3 files for changing the camera.
 - README.md